SubjectNerd-Unity/UnityPixelCamera/README.md

 __CheckCamera()__ : bool

 Checks camera settings.
-If different from the last camera settings, will setup the camera again.
-Returns true if settings changed.
+If different from the last camera settings used, camera will be setup again.
+Returns `true` when settings have changed.